danieldkim/charlotte/README.md

 `global: function(err, tab)`

 The global error handler *always* gets invoked for every error.
-You want to log the error somewhere in this function.
+Logging the error somewhere is something you may want to do in a global error handler.

 `default: function(err, tab, next)`